systemjs/systemjs/README.md

 ### RequireJS Support

-To use SystemJS side-by-side in a RequireJS project, make sure to include RequireJS before SystemJS.
+To use SystemJS side-by-side in a RequireJS project, make sure to include RequireJS after ES6 Module Loader but before SystemJS.

 Conversely, to have SystemJS provide a RequireJS-like API in an application set: